OpenRailAssociation/osrd-website/content/who-we-are/program/strategic-choices/opensource.en.md

 ---

 *<font color=#aa026d>« The OSRD application is open source.
 The simulations are transparent, explicit and universal.
 Any actor willing to improve the competitiveness of the railway system can contribute to it »</font>*
->*Loïc Hamelin, OSRD Project Manager at DGEX Solutions (Direction Générale Exploitation de SNCF Réseau)*
+>*Loïc Hamelin, OSRD Project Manager at DGEX Solutions (SNCF Réseau's Operations Division)*

 #### <font color=#aa026d>OSRD : when railway simulation becomes open source</font>